Senior Centers in Centre County, PA

 Q: Who operates the centers?

-A: The Centre County Office of Aging operates five of the centers and works in cooperation with COG and Centre Region Parks and Recreation to operate the Centre Region Center in State College.
+A: The Centre County Office of Aging operates five of the centers and works in cooperation with COG and Centre Region Parks and Recreation to operate the Centre Region Active Adult Center in State College.

 Q: Is the Office of Aging a non-profit organization?